 ALPRILLA FARM, Essex MA

 Noah, Sofie and their small crew grow vegetables, grains, and cattle while working respectfully with their farm’s ecosystem.
 At the edge of two estuaries, the farmland has been in the family since Noah's grandfather raised cattle on the land in the 70's.
-In 2009, thrilled with the success of growing one acre of vegetables, Noah began to turn it into the abundant and diverse farm it is today; providing vegetable, grain, and beef shares to the community and sourcing to local farmers' markets and restaurants like ours.
+In 2009, thrilled with the success of growing one acre of vegetables, Noah began to turn it into the abundant and diverse farm it is today; providing vegetables, grains, and beef shares to the community and sourcing to local farmers' markets and restaurants like ours.

 PLOUGH IN THE STARS, Ipswich MA